Luke-H-C/side-projects/README.md

 ![](https://github.com/LukeHC/The-Quantitative-Decision/raw/master/Strategic%20Planning/Customer%20support%20flow.png)

-Under each key sections, I built a massive spreadsheet to track every action items, like who needs to deliver what on which date.
+Under each key sections, I tracked every action items on a massive spreadsheet, like who needs to deliver what on which date.
 After months of planning and practicing, we finally personally delivered the first product to someone's house.

+# The last thing to say...

+I'd like to say I built everything you've seen above from scratch (including all the fancy flowcharts).
+And yes, it's technically correct.

+However, without the help of team members and guidance from external advisors, I could not have a chance to learn, build and break things.
+I want to say a huge Thank-you to everyone who had help me.